bryangruneberg/yii2chefcookbooks/yii2composer/README.md

 Yii2init
 =========

-Yii2 init script to swith an application init
+Yii2 scripts to install and update composer